unicode-org/message-format-wg/exploration/text-vs-code.md

 * Another potential drawback, specifically in the case of non-`match` complex messages with exactly 1 declaration, is that this option adds 2 extra delimiters compared to an alternative syntax that doesn't require quoted patterns and is designed to minimize delimiter usage only to code mode introducers.
+* If we use curlies for patterns and for placeholders, then they serve double duty, which may make the syntax harder to understand, and also harder to make the pattern out visually.

 Evaluation: